-Best microwaves: top combination, grill and solo ovens for your kitchen
+Best microwaves 2024: combination, grill and solo ovens

 For quick midweek meals, speedy defrosting and instant lunches, a microwave is hard to beat.
-Keep hungry (and impatient) kids happy by investing in a quality microwave oven for your kitchen.
-We've rounded up the best products that are particularly good for families, as tried and tested by Mumsnetters.
+Keep hungry (and impatient) kids happy by investing in the best microwave, as tried and tested by Mumsnetters.

-A microwave is an essential piece of kit for many families.
-From quickly heating up baby food when weaning to defrosting, reheating, and even cooking whole meals in an instant, a good quality microwave can save you valuable time and simplify mealtimes for busy parents.
-And they can cook a decent jacket potato in around 10 minutes to boot.
+An essential piece of kit for families - from quickly heating up baby food when weaning to defrosting, reheating, and cooking a ready meal in an instant, the best microwave can save you valuable time and simplify mealtimes for busy parents.
+And they can cook a decent jacket potato in around 10 minutes.

-To help you find the best microwave oven for your family's needs and budget, we've compiled a list of the top models, as tested and recommended by fellow parents.
-We’ve also put together a handy buying guide (at the bottom of this page) to run through the differences between solo, grill and combination microwave ovens to help you find the perfect product.
+To help you find the best microwave for your family's needs, budget and leftovers, we've compiled a list of top models, as recommended by parents.
+We’ve also put together a handy buying guide to run through the differences between solo, grill and combination microwave ovens to help you find the perfect model.

 Mumsnetters really know their stuff when it comes to kitchen appliances.
-We've got roundups of the best toasters, the best kettles, the best rice cookers, the best blenders, the best food steamers and the best soup makers, all featuring buying advice and recommendations from parents who like to save time, money and faff in the kitchen.
+We've got roundups of the best toasters, the best kettles, the best rice cookers, the best blenders, the best food steamers, the best air fryers and the best soup makers, all featuring buying advice and recommendations from parents who like to save time, money and faff in the kitchen.

 Read next: The best things to cook in a microwave, according to Mumsnetters